 Oil Heat System Technician - Apprenticeship and Occupational Certification

-The oil burner mechanic occupation is regulated as a compulsory occupation.
+The Oil Heat System Technician occupation is regulated as a compulsory occupation.
 Please refer to the Regulation 2014-133 for more information.

 Apprenticeship is a long-standing part of the training and education system in New Brunswick.
 It is a structured training program comprised of a combination of on the job training and related classroom training and requires the committed participation of three partners: the apprentice, the employer and the government represented by Apprenticeship and Occupational Certification.

-This apprenticeship training program is designed to provide you with the skills and knowledge required to become qualified as a oil burner mechanic.
+This apprenticeship training program is designed to provide you with the skills and knowledge required to become qualified as an oil heat system technician.

 An individual may register into an apprenticeship agreement upon verification of credentials as stipulated in Board Order GA002, “Pre-requisites to Registration into an Apprenticeship Agreement”, and be employed in the occupation with a recognized employer who is willing to enter into an apprenticeship agreement with you.